Neutral Milk Hotel: On Avery Island and expansion to a quartet

 Mangum moved to Denver to record the first Neutral Milk Hotel album, On Avery Island.
 Schneider served as the producer, and the recording sessions lasted from February to May 1995.
 Although Schneider was interested in an expansive Beatlesque production, he aligned with Mangum's preference for a lo-fi sound, admitting that "at first it was frustrating, but I came to enjoy it.
 That's how I learned to produce, doing that record, because I totally had to let go of what I thought it should be like."
 On Avery Island was released in the United States on March 26, 1996, by Merge Records, and in the United Kingdom on September 30, 1996, by Fire Records.
-It sold around 5,000 copies, which Merge considered a success.
-On Avery Island received positive reviews from critics, who characterized the music as lo-fi pop.
-Kurt Wolff of the Houston Chronicle described listening to the music as "a trippy experience," and ultimately called the album "a fresh, exciting standout."
+It sold around 5,000 copies, and received positive reviews from critics, who characterized the music as lo-fi pop.
+Kurt Wolff of the Houston Chronicle described listening to the music as "a trippy experience," and ultimately called the album "a fresh, exciting standout".
 The British publication NME wrote: "Neutral Milk Hotel can convert miserable-as-sin introspection into folky mantras that bore into your skull like a well-aimed power drill."
 On Avery Island was ranked at number thirty-five on The Village Voice's Pazz & Jop poll for 1996.